 - Diminished function of the adrenal and other endocrine glands

-- Skin conditions, such as growths, color changes, purpura (bleeding into the skin) around the eyes, and easy bruising
+- Skin conditions, commonly including purpura (bleeding into the skin) around the eyes, easy bruising, and nail abnormalities

-- Enlarged tongue, sometimes with swelling under the jaw, breathing difficulties, and sleep apnea
+- Enlarged tongue is a common sign, sometimes with swelling under the jaw, breathing difficulties, and sleep apnea

 - Lung problems